MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/plan-device-deployment.md

 - Typically assigned to one user, signed in with that user's account, and enabled with a Teams feature license to access the service.
 - Think of personal devices as having a one-to-one relationship, with one device per one user.
 - Can be paired with the Teams desktop client and use features like Better Together
-- May connect to a headset, wired or wireless
+- Might connect to a headset, wired or wireless
-- Additional features on personal devices include hot-desking and Home Screen.
+- Other features on personal devices include hot-desking and Home Screen.

 **Shared space devices:**